-The ERA has the overall responsibility of regulating the electricity industry in the Cayman Islands in accordance with the ERA Law.
+The ERA has the overall responsibility for regulating the electricity industry in the Cayman Islands in accordance with the ERA Law.
 The ERA oversees all licensees, establishes and enforces licence standards, enforces applicable environmental and performance standards, reviews the proposed RCAM, and sets the rate adjustment factors as appropriate.

 The ERA also annually reviews and approves CUC's capital investment plan ("CIP").
-The Company's CIP for 2012 to 2016 in the amount of \$122.0 million relating to non-generation installation expenditures were approved by the ERA in March 2012.
+The Company's CIP for 2013 to 2017 in the amount of \$123.0 million relating to non-generation installation expenditures was approved by the ERA during the first half of 2013.
 Additional capital expenditures in respect of additional generation capacity are subject to ERA approval through a competitive bid process.
-The proposed 2013-2017 CIP totalling \$124.6 million of non-generation installation expenditures was submitted to the ERA in October 2012 for approval.